Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 4

 MONDAY JUL 5

 There are 15 graves already.
-458 went to work in the first call - in the rain.
+458 men went to work on first call in the rain.

-I myself have two small abrasions, one on each foot, which I am a
+I myself have 2 small abrasions, one on each foot, which I am a

 little afraid of.
 Many of these ulcers are really horrible, the flesh seems